Open Now — 24/7 Plumbing

 Damaged Plumbing System Leaking

-When there is some sort of damage to the plumbing system, it can lead to a dripping faucet.
+When there is some damage to the plumbing system, it can lead to a dripping faucet.
 For instance, when the drain pipes break or crack open, it leaves space for the water to flow through, thus causing a leak.
 The most major plumbing system issue is a broken pipe, which is also the key culprit in uninvited leaks.

-8. Washer Not Installed Properly
+8. The Washer Not Installed Properly

 Identifying Tap Washers